-The trials for the stonefruit future production systems were determined an industry consultative committee: Stonefruit Field Laboratory Advisory Committee
+The experiments for the stonefruit future production systems were determined an industry consultative committee: Stonefruit Field Laboratory Advisory Committee

 Stonefruit Field Laboratory - Second year of production Presentation by Dr Mark O'Connell at the 2017 Stonefruit Research Roadshow